STATUTES OF THE SOVEREIGN, KNIGHTLY AND NOBLE ORDER OF THE LION AND THE BLACK CROSS (OLBC)

 b) A full biography including date of birth, religious affiliations if any, address, profession, honours received, academic or otherwise (with copies of certificates and diplomas of award); services rendered; Honour desired and the reason why this Honour is sought, together with all information possible as to social qualifications for the same; the names of at least three references of whom inquiry may be made.
 A small photograph should be enclosed.

-c) Members may be either Christians, members of non-Christian faiths, or persons without a religious belief.
+c) Members may be either Christians, members of non-Christian faiths, or persons without any religious belief.

 13. The Grand Master, either directly or through His Representatives, makes inquiry into each application, and later renders His decision; which, whether favourable or unfavourable, is final and not subject to question.
 If unfavourable, such decision is not to be interpreted as being in any way a reflection upon the candidate.